avshalombegler/selenium-python/README.md

 ## How to extend

 - Add new page objects to `pages/` and expose them via `page_manager.py`.
+- Add new test files to `tests/` for every feature.
-- Add new Pytest fixtures/hooks to `conftest.py` for shared setup (browser/session-scoped fixtures are helpful).
+- Add new pytest fixtures/hooks to `conftest.py` for shared setup (browser/session-scoped fixtures are helpful).